tarwn/lessthandot-hugo/blogs/content/posts/2009-01-23-sql-friday-the-best-sql-server-links-of-8.md

 **[How It Works: sys.dm\_os\_buffer_descriptors][9]**

 Answer to the question: I am counting pages in the buffer pool using 'Select count(*) from sys.dm\_os\_buffer_descriptors' and I get 6,460 buffers but when when I look at the Buffer Node:Database pages counter it shows 6,599.
-Why the difference?”
+Why the difference?"

 **[RML Utilities – ReadTrace and how to workaround MARS][10]**